kingsmanrip/paulaApp/README.md

 As of May 26, 2025, the system includes the latest time records for the primary teams.
 Note how individual employee hours are tracked regardless of which squad they work with on a given day:

+### May 27, 2025 - No Activity

+**Weather Event**
+- All work stopped due to heavy rainfall
+- No time records for this date
+- Safety precaution to avoid hazardous conditions

 ### May 26, 2025 - Multiple Teams

 **Marion MS Team**